Australian Shepherd Temperament: What's Good About 'Em, What's Bad About 'Em

 - A goodly amount of shedding

-- A good number of potential health problems
+- An awful lot of potential health problems

 More traits and characteristics of the Australian Shepherd